speechly/speechly/examples/c-decoder-example/README.md

-# Speechly Decoder for C Example
+# Speechly Decoder for C example

 An example C program for using the Speechly Decoder library, `libSpeechlyDecoder`, for on-device transcription.
 This example assumes you are working on Linux, but the same steps work also on macOS.